fruitstudios/craft-uploadit/README.md

 1. Install with Composer via:

-        composer require fruitstudios/assetup
+        composer require fruitstudios/uploadit

-2. In the Control Panel, go to Settings → Plugins and click the “Install” button for Asset Up.
+2. In the Control Panel, go to Settings → Plugins and click the “Install” button for Uploadit.

-## Using AssetUp
+## Using Uploadit

 **Options**

-    {{ craft.assetUp.uploader({
+    {{ craft.uploadit.uploader({
     	id: 'myUid',
     	name: 'myFieldName',
         assets: [],